martinchernyavskiy/Notes/CS/CS540/Natural Language Processing.md

 - Use probabilistic models to assign a probability to a sentence W
 	- Can calculate probability of a sentence by calculating probability of each word
 	- Given 2 words (evidences), what is the probability of third word being __ ?
+- Used not only for NLP but also:
+	- Parsing, part-of-speech tagging, etc.
+	- Q/A answering, translation, summariz

 ## Training The Language Model
 ?